Zag-Research/Zag-Smalltalk/Documentation/MemoryManagement.md

 2. if both are forwarding pointers, we just swap those (after swapping the hashes)
 3. if the in-heap portion of the objects are the same size, then the contents are swapped except for the hashes
 4. otherwise, the larger is copied to a fresh location, the smaller is copied to the old location of the larger (with the rest becoming free space), and a forward to the fresh location replaces the header of the smaller, with the rest becoming free space
+5. We may have to do something to prevent forwarding pointers pointing to forwarding pointers.

 This simpler approach is better because the previous approach would have slowed down every heap access with checking for an exchange table, even if `become:` was never used.
 With the approach above, the only check in heap access is to check for a forwarding pointer which is already required to support object promotion from thread-local heaps to the global heap.